This article was medically fact-checked by Women’s health expert and Gynaecologist Dr. Alyssa Dweck.

 To identify your pelvic floor muscles, try stopping urination in midstream.
 The tightening is your pelvic floor doing its job.
 Just don’t keep up with the stop-and-go routine on the toilet, as this can lead to urinary tract and bladder issues if you do it regularly.

-You may also be able to feel your pelvic floor muscles by inserting a lubricated finger to feel the walls of your vagina while lifting and squeezing your pelvic openings (the vagina, urethra and anus).
+You may also be able to feel your pelvic floor muscles by inserting a clean and lubricated finger to feel the walls of your vagina while lifting and squeezing your pelvic openings (the vagina, urethra, and anus).

 The Kegel Technique